shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 “Got it!”

-Ersie sped up the drums, increasing Mudrich’s swing rate.
+Like adjusting a knob, Ersie turned up the speed, increasing Mudrich’s swing rate.

 Mudrich stepped forward, mowing down several cats at once.
 The remaining cats all backed up, scrambling to get on the boat.
 But the boat had already left, leaving the cats stranded on the shore.